parasitid/vertx-twitterclient/README.md

 oh yeah, i guess you already have a running vertx install, or else you wouldn't be here, would you ?

-somewhere else in another shell :

-edit a vertx groovy script "twitter-http.groovy" :
+somewhere else in another shell, edit a vertx groovy script "twitter-http.groovy" :
     import org.vertx.groovy.core.http.RouteMatcher

     def server = vertx.createHttpServer()